jahid012/event_management_system/README.md

 2.  **Configure Database:**
         ```
-        Create a database named `event_management` in your MySQL server.
+        Please create a database named `event_management` in your MySQL server.
         Import the SQL file to your database.
-The file is located at `database` folder.
+The file is located at `database` folder and
         Update the database credentials in the `core/user/db_connect.php` file

         ```

 3.  **Access the Application:**
-    Please navigate to `http://localhost/` (or the appropriate URL) to open the project.
+    Please navigate to `http://localhost/` **(or the appropriate URL)** to open the project.